bk138/gromit-mpx/README.md

 If you attach a keyboard slave device to the newly created second master, its hotkey will activate annotation mode for the associated pointer only.
 This way, can use a second pair of input devices to annotate while continuing to work normally with the first pair.
+If you don't have a second keyboard at hand, you can also toggle a specific pointer via `--toggle <device-number>`, where device-number is Gromit-MPX's internal device number, not the XInput ID.

 Alternatively, you can also use the graphical tool [gnome-device- manager](https://github.com/bk138/gnome-device-manager) to arrange your